stooged/PS5-Dongle/README.md

 <br>

-you must use the LilyGo T-Dongle-S3 with this project and have a fat32 formatted sd card inserted into the dongle.
+you must use the <b>LilyGo T-Dongle-S3</b> with this project and have a fat32 formatted sd card inserted into the dongle.<br>

 <a href="https://www.lilygo.cc/products/t-dongle-s3?variant=42455191486645">LilyGo T-Dongle-S3 With LCD</a><br>
 <a href="https://www.lilygo.cc/products/t-dongle-s3?variant=42455191519413">LilyGo T-Dongle-S3 Without LCD</a><br>